“Do not grumble against one another, brethren, lest you be condemned. Behold, the Judge is standing at the door!”

 The readers of James tended to complain about each other under their financial duress.
 The word “grumble” means to sigh often, sigh deeply, to moan, to groan.
 A “grumble” is a half murmur of impatience and half harsh judgment not uttered fully aloud.
 It is a resentment not fully expressed.

 James appeals to his readers not to bemoan each other’s state of affairs.
-They were complaining in an intense and excessive way about each other.
+They were complaining intensely and excessively about each other.
 Some people are chronic complainers.

 The word “against” means down.
 The idea is to put others down.
 We put others down when we diminish them.
 Impatience with our own lot makes us impatient with other people.

-James appeals to the family of God to act like the family of God.
+James appeals to the family of God to act as the family of God.

 lest you be condemned.